What is Fibromyalgia?

-Some people with fibromyalgia also suffer from depression and/or anxiety, though some experts believe these may develop as a result of having fibromyalgia, rather than being symptoms.
+Some people with fibromyalgia also suffer from depression and/or anxiety, though it’s often thought these may develop as a result of having fibromyalgia, rather than being symptoms.

 Restless legs syndrome

-A common condition that affects the nervous system, RLS makes you want to move your legs, and can cause a crawling or creeping sensation that often becomes worse at night.
-RSL is thought to affect about one in five people with fibromyalgia are 11 times more likely to have restless legs syndrome than those who don’t have fibromyalgia (v).
+A common condition that affects the nervous system, restless leg syndrome (RLS) makes you want to move your legs, and can cause a crawling or creeping sensation that often becomes worse at night.
+One study suggests people with fibromyalgia are 11 times more likely to have restless legs syndrome than those who don’t have fibromyalgia (v).

 Irritable bowel syndrome

 Many people with fibromyalgia also have IBS symptoms, such as abdominal pain, diarrhoea, constipation and bloating.